Funding your medical negligence or injury claim

-We know that one of your main worries about pursuing a medical negligence or injury claim will be ‘how will I pay for it?’
+We know that one of your main worries about pursuing a medical negligence or injury claim will be how you will pay for it.
 We want to take that worry away so you can be confident of our help whatever your financial situation.

 There are a number of options available to fund your compensation claim.

-Recent legislative changes (April 2013) provide that lawyers may charge their clients a “success fee” if their case is successful.
-This success fee is capped at a maximum of 25% of general damages (a rounded sum of compensation in respect of pain, suffering and loss of amenity), and past financial losses.
+The law also provides that lawyers may charge their clients a “success fee” if their case is successful.
+This success fee is capped at a maximum of 25% of general damages (a sum of compensation in respect of pain, suffering and loss of amenity), and past financial losses.

 The percentage amount of the success fee is designed to reflect the risks in the case, and the lawyer’s risk of losing and not being paid.
-In many cases, the risk will reduce as the case goes on, particularly if the opponent admits liability.
-The amount of the success fee will depend on the individual circumstances of each case and the stance adopted by the other side.
+The amount of the success fee will depend on the individual circumstances of each case and is fixed at the outset.

-If you are member of a Trade Union you may be entitled to receive funding for your claim.
+If you are member of a trade union or other professional body, you may be entitled to receive funding for your claim from that body.
 We can contact them on your behalf and find out whether they are prepared to help.

 Legal aid and Legal Aid Agency funding